shawnye1994/soc-fine-tuning-sd/README.md

-# Adjoint Matching for Stable Diffusion
+# Stochastic Optimal Control Fine-Tuning of Stable Diffusion

 ## Overview
-This repository provides an implementation of reward fine-tuning methods for Stable Diffusion 1.5 based on stochastic optimal control (SOC), including [Adjoint Matching](https://openreview.net/forum?id=xQBRrtQM8u).
+This repository provides an implementation of reward fine-tuning methods for Stable Diffusion 1.5 based on stochastic optimal control (SOC), focusing on [Adjoint Matching](https://openreview.net/forum?id=xQBRrtQM8u).
 It adds specialized trainers, custom schedulers, and prompt-based dataloaders.

 ## Features
 - Stochastic Optimal Control trainer (SOCTrainer): general purpose class that can be used to define child classes for specific fine-tuning methods